storageos/cluster-operator/docs/nfs-prometheus-metrics/README.md

 service.

-To collect the NFS Server metrics in prometheus, create a Prometheus instance with `serviceMonitorSelector` matching labels `app=storageos` and `app.kubernetes.io/component=metrics`.
+To collect the NFS Server metrics in prometheus, create a Prometheus instance with `serviceMonitorSelector` matching labels `app.kubernetes.io/service-for=nfs-metrics` and `app.kubernetes.io/component=nfs-server`.
 The prometheus server needs permissions to be able to collect the metrics from the metrics endpoints.
 Create a ServiceAccount with all the necessary RBAC permission by applying [prometheus-rbac.yaml](prometheus-rbac.yaml) and create a prometheus server